babylonchain/babylonchain.github.io/docs/user-guides/bitcoin-staking-testnet-4/backend-deployment/services/staking-indexer.md

 ## 1. Install Staking Indexer

-### 1.1 Clone the repository to your local machine from Github:
+### 1.1 Clone the repository to your local machine from Github

 ```
 git clone https://github.com/babylonchain/staking-indexer.git
 ```

-### 1.2 Install the sid daemon binary by running:
+### 1.2 Install the sid daemon binary by running

 ```
 cd staking-indexer # cd into the project directory